All systems nominal

 "Licence signature invalid" The licence key was generated with a different vendor key, or the key has been corrupted.
 Obtain a new licence key from Intellectica AI LLC.

-“Licence is bound to different hardware” The binary was moved to a different server, or the server underwent major hardware changes.
+"Licence is bound to different hardware" The binaries were moved to a different server, or the server underwent major hardware changes.
 Request a licence re‑issue from Intellectica AI LLC.

 "System clock appears to have been rolled back" NTP is not running or the system clock is incorrect.
 Enable NTP (sudo timedatectl set-ntp true).
 Ensure the clock is synchronised before restarting Verity.